 We work with the Apprenticeship Employment Network (AEN) to coordinate GTO regulation.
 The AEN coordinates compliance surveys against the National Standards for GTOs, and provides networking and support services.

-A group training organisation (GTO) is an organisation established predominately to provide training and employment opportunities.
+A GTO is an organisation established predominately to provide training and employment opportunities.
 GTOs employ apprentices and trainees and are responsible for ensuring that they receive suitable work and training.
 To achieve this, the GTO will find a suitable 'host' employer for each apprentice or trainee to work with on a daily basis.

 Initial GTO recognition

 Organisations seeking to become recognised as a GTO in Victoria apply to us.

 Submit an application, including a compliance self-assessment against the National Standards for Group Training Organisations, and associated evidence.